axelionrevan/isar-enhanced/packages/isar/README.md

 I improved some things that I think are important,

-1. Web persistance
+1. Web persistance data + Web Offline So you dont need download isar.wasm from website now isar.wasm web is save in package isar_flutter_libs  + (Web Wasm Support)
-2. Isar Inspector Cross Platforrm Local
+2. Isar Inspector Cross Platform (for support low speed internet connection or for those who have trust issues)

 Tested